metabase/metabase/docs/embedding/signed-embedding.md

 You can change how an embedded question or dashboard looks in an iframe (which won't change how it looks in your Metabase instance).

-- Border: Add a border around the whole question or dashboard.
-- Title: Display your question or dashboard's title in the iframe.
-- Theme: Change the background and text colors---light (default), transparent (no background), or night (dark mode).

 1. Optional: Preview the appearance changes from your question or dashboard's embedding settings (**sharing icon** > **Embed this item in an application**).
-This will update the code snippet for your server (**Code** > top block).
+2. Optional: Click **Code** to find the updated server code snippet in the top block.
-2. Change the [parameters](./signed-embedding-parameters#customizing-the-appearance-of-a-signed-embed) in your server code.
+3. Change the [parameters](./signed-embedding-parameters#customizing-the-appearance-of-a-signed-embed) in your actual server code.

-For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see [Appearance](../configuring-metabase/appearance).
+For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see [Customizing Metabase's appearance](../configuring-metabase/appearance).

 ## Removing the "Powered by Metabase" banner